irfanhakim-as/orked/README.md

 ### Ingress NGINX

+- [Ingress NGINX Controller](https://github.com/kubernetes/ingress-nginx) is an Ingress controller for Kubernetes using NGINX as a reverse proxy and load balancer.
+Ingress in Kubernetes is an API object that manages external access to the services in a cluster, typically HTTP.
+It may also provide load balancing, SSL termination and name-based virtual hosting.

-- This script automates the deployment and configuration of the [NGINX Ingress Controller](https://github.com/kubernetes/ingress-nginx) on a Kubernetes cluster, specifically tailored for bare metal environments.
+- This script automates the deployment and configuration of the Ingress NGINX Controller on a Kubernetes cluster, specifically tailored for bare metal environments.

 - From the root of the repository, run the [script](./scripts/ingress.sh) on the Login node: